dessalines/thumb-key/README.md

   - `ctrled`
   - `alted`
 - `key1_0` specifies the key to modify.
 The first number is the row, and the second number is the column.
 The top row is 0, and the left column is 0.
 - `center` specifies which slide/touch direction of the key to modify.
-Possible values are:
+Possible values depend on the value of `swipeType` -- for `swipeType: EIGHT_WAY`, they are:
   - `center`
   - `left`
   - `topLeft`